prisma-labs/graphqlgen/README.md

 </Details>

+### Type Definitions

+This is required to make your resolvers type safe.
+Type definitions are generated for the resolvers' return values as well as for the first three resolver arguments:

+1. `parent`: The return value of the previous resolver execution level.
+[Learn more](https://www.prisma.io/blog/graphql-server-basics-the-schema-ac5e2950214e/).
+1. `args`: The query parameters provided by the client who submitted the query.
+1. `context`: An object to be passed through the GraphQL resolver chain.

 ### Default resolvers

 Default resolvers are trivial resolver implementations where the fields from the `parent` arguments are immediately returned.
 Consider for the example the following `User` type in a GraphQL schema: